-EWRT 65C Editorial Leadership Literary Magazine, National Edition 2 Units
+EWRT 65C Editorial Leadership Literary Magazine, National Edition

-EWRT 65CX magazino, national zation 3 Units
+EWRT 65CX

-Proroquisito: FW/ RT 654 or FWRT 654X
+2 Units 3 Units

 Two hours lecture for the two unit course (24 hours total per quarter); two hours lecture, three hours laboratory for the three unit course (60 hours total per quarter).
 Continuation of Literary Magazine I, National Edition (EWRT 65A or EWRT 65AX), with emphasis on individual and team leadership in magazine work, including screening, evaluation and selection of fiction, poetry, art and other submissions for national literary journal as well as coordinating subcommittees in copy editing, issue planning, management, production, or design.